housseindjirdeh/hdjirdeh.github.io/_posts/2016-09-16-angular2-hacker-news.markdown

 }
 {% endhighlight %}

 We then subscribe to the route data property and store `storiesType` into a component variable in the `ngOnInit` hook.
+Notice how we assign any type to the response object.
+This is just a quick and simple way to opt-out of type checking.
+Otherwise you may see an error that states property `storiesType` does not exist.

 {% highlight javascript %}
 ngOnInit() {
   this.typeSub = this.route
     .data
-    .subscribe(data => this.storiesType = data.storiesType);
+    .subscribe(data => this.storiesType = (data as any).storiesType);

 // ...
 }